datakaveri/iudx-rs-proxy/README.md

 # iudx-resource-proxy-server

-The resource server proxy is [IUDXs](https://iudx.org.in) data discovery portal.
+The resource server proxy is [Data Exchange](https://iudx.org.in) data discovery portal.
 The consumers can access data from the resource server proxy using HTTPs.

 <p align="center">